 In total there are about 6 kilometres of trails within the park.
 The main trail winds along the waterfront and offers great views of Indian Arm and the Burrard Inlet.
 Trails in Cates Park are also dog-friendly, although our furry friends are required to be on-leash at all times except on the upper section of trails.

 One unique feature of the trails along the waterfront are two shacks built along the shore.
 The shacks were built in the 1940s and 50s and are reminders of Canada’s literary history.
 Earle Birney, a poet, and Malcolm Lowery, a novelist, lived in these buildings.

 First Nations Heritage

 Cates Park holds important cultural significance to the Tsleil-Waututh people.
 There are reminders of this significance scattered across the Cates Park grounds.
-One of these pieces is the large totem pole that resides next to the Cates Park picnic shelter.
+One of these pieces is the large totem pole that resides next to one of the picnic shelters.
 There is also a traditional canoe on display close to the totem pole.

 North Vancouver is on the traditional unceded territories of the Squamish and Tsleil-Waututh First Nations.
 The Tsleil-Waututh Nation has a reservation near Cates Park.
 Takaya Tours is a company that’s owned by the band.
 They offer kayak rentals and boat tours out of Cates Park.